propublica/nyc-dna-software/README.md

 The software source code contained within this repository is [Copyright © City of New York](https://github.com/propublica/nyc-dna-software/blob/master/FST.Web/Properties/AssemblyInfo.cs#L13) and was [unsealed](https://www.propublica.org/article/federal-judge-unseals-new-york-crime-labs-software-for-analyzing-dna-evidence) by a federal judge after a [motion by ProPublica](https://www.documentcloud.org/documents/4062187-US-v-Johnson-ProPublica-Memorandum-of-Law.html).

-**For more info, and for links to newly-unredacted expert affidavits analyzing this program, please read [our story about this source code release](https://www.propublica.org/article/federal-judge-unseals-new-york-crime-labs-software-for-analyzing-dna-evidence).**
+**For more info, and for links to newly unredacted expert affidavits analyzing this program, please read [our story about this source code release](https://www.propublica.org/article/federal-judge-unseals-new-york-crime-labs-software-for-analyzing-dna-evidence).**

 For more background on FST, read our earlier coverage:
 * [Thousands of Criminal Cases in New York Relied on Disputed DNA Testing Techniques](https://www.propublica.org/article/thousands-of-criminal-cases-in-new-york-relied-on-disputed-dna-testing-techniques), September 4, 2017.